 - Facebook Messenger

 - Copy Link

-As well as recalling the product, Quorn has also issued a notice to its customers to explain why the product is being recalled and what consumers should do if they have bought the product.
+As well as recalling the products, Lily’s Kitchen has also issued a recall notice to its customers to explain why the products are being recalled.

-Taiko Foods has been advised by the Food Standards Agency (FSA) to contact the relevant allergy support organisations, that will tell their members about the recall.
-The company has issued a recall notice to its customers, to explain to customers why the product is being recalled.
+Gosh! has been advised to contact the relevant allergy support organisations, which will tell their members about the recall.
+The company has issued a point-of-sale notice to its customers to explain why the products are being recalled.

-Customers who have bought the product and have an allergy to crustaceans have been advised not to eat it.
-They can return it to their nearest store for a full refund.
+Advise to consumers states that those who have bought the product and have an allergy or intolerance to gluten should not eat them.
+Instead, they can contact the supplier for a full refund.

-Allergens, Food Safety, Health & Nutrition, Quality analysis & quality control (QA/QC), retail, Supermarket, The consumer, Trade & Economy
+Allergens, Food Safety, Outbreaks & product recalls, Quality analysis & quality control (QA/QC), recalls, retail, Supermarket, The consumer, Trade & Economy